emersion/emersion.fr/content/blog/2017-06-09-flattening-a-graph-into-a-sequence.md

 During my internship at [LRI](https://www.lri.fr), I had to flatten a graph into a sequence.
-The resulting algorithm isn't complicated, but I found the several appoaches before ending up with a fully working solution pretty interesting.
+The resulting algorithm isn't complicated, but I found the several approaches before ending up with a fully working solution pretty interesting.

 More precisely, the graph is
 [directed and acyclic](https://en.wikipedia.org/wiki/Directed_acyclic_graph)